Swissport

 Swissport International Ltd. is a Swiss aviation services company providing airport ground handling, lounge hospitality and cargo handling services.
-Its headquarters are located in Opfikon, Canton of Zürich, Switzerland.
+Its headquarters are located in Zürich, Switzerland.

 In 2022, Swissport handled around 186 million passengers, 4.8 million tonnes of cargo, and over 3 million flights, on behalf of over 850 companies in the aviation sector.
 With around 57,000 personnel, Swissport operates at 296 locations in 44 countries.
 It provides multiple services to their customers which include passenger services (check-in and gate agents, lounge hospitality), security services, baggage services including ramp handling, fueling, executive aviation and air cargo handling.

 History

 The company was founded in 1996 as Swissair Ground Services International, independent of the former Swissair.
 In the following years, the company expanded both through organic growth and through various acquisitions.
 As part of the Swissair financial crisis, Swissport was first purchased by the British private equity firm Candover Investments and later sold in August 2005 to the Spanish construction company Ferrovial.
 In the meantime, the company had grown through various acquisitions.
 At the end of 2010, Ferrovial sold Swissport for €654 million to the French private equity firm PAI Partners.